DanSibbernsen/azuredevops/README.md

   - Purpose: creates an Azure Container Registry (acr)
 - azureKubernetes
   - location: [Github azureKubernetes](https://github.com/DanSibbernsen/azureKubernetes.git)
-  - Purpose: spins up kubernetes cluster.
+  - Purpose: spins up a kubernetes cluster.
 Also creates an acr for use with the kubernetes cluster

 ## Terraform basics
 Steps